mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 &#128997; **[Input Invariance](https://arxiv.org/pdf/1711.00867.pdf)**: Integrated gradients can fail input invariance due to its reliance on a `baseline` value.
 For example, when testing input invariance using a mean shift transformation, integrated gradients with a 0-vector baseline is not input invariant.
 In contrast, integrated gradients with the black baseline is input invariant.
 It is possible to select an input transformation that causes integrated gradients to fail input invariance regardless of the baseline value.
 Input invariance was evaluated using a CNN on MNIST.

-&#128994; **[Perturbation Testing](http://www.interpretable-ml.org/nips2017workshop/papers/02.pdf)**: Integrated gradients passes perturbation testing.
-The model's output is sensitive to iterative feature perturbation based on integrated gradients' feature rank.
-Integrated gradients can capture the interactions between multiple features.
+&#128994; **[Perturbation Testing](http://www.interpretable-ml.org/nips2017workshop/papers/02.pdf)**: Integrated gradients passes all perturbation tests.
+The model's output is sensitive to iterative feature perturbation based on integrated gradients' feature rank using MNIST, CIFAR-10, ImageNet, and IMDB datasets with MLP, CNN, Inception V3, and LSTM models.

 &#128997; **[ROAR](https://proceedings.neurips.cc/paper/2019/file/fe4b8556000d0f0cae99daa5c5c5a410-Paper.pdf)**: Integrated gradients fails the ROAR test.
 It performs worse than a random assignment of feature importance.